A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Examples of interest

 and $I,J,V_{rev},V_{T},T_{\max},\Gamma,\Lambda,\sigma_{ext},\sigma_{J},\sigma_{32},a,b,c,a_r,a_d,\lambda$ are constants.

-All the parameters are the same as in \cite[Section 4.3]{reis2018simulation} ($V_0=0,w_0=$1/2$,\dots$), also \cite[Section 4.4]{reisinger2020adaptive}.
-The split structure of the SSM enable us to flexibly deal with the super-linear term and the Lipschitz terms separately (we make judicious choices regarding $v$ and $b$), thus we can optimize the solver of the implicit part.
-Had we included the terms of $b$ into $v$, then we would not be able to appeal to an explicit cubic root formulae to solve \eqref{eq:SSTM:scheme 1}, see Remark \ref{rem:solvingtheimplicit}.
-In other words, we would have been forced to use a general purpose solver which is computationally costlier.
+All the parameters are the same as in \cite[Section 4.3]{reis2018simulation} ($V_0=0,w_0=$1/2$,\dots$) -- see also \cite[Section 4.4]{reisinger2020adaptive}.
+The split-structure of the SSM enable us to flexibly deal with the superlinear term and the Lipschitz terms separately -- we make judicious choices regarding $v$ and $b$ and thus we can optimise the solver of the implicit part.
+Otherwise, we would have been forced to use a general purpose solver which is costlier.

-For the simulation, we take $N=1000$, $T=2$, the time step is taken from $h\in \{ 10^{-4},2\times10^{-4}, 5\times10^{-4}, 10^{-3},\dots, 10^{-1} \}$ and the true solution is calculated with $h=10^{-6}$.
-The Taming method is implemented with $\alpha=1/2$ and the Adaptive method with $\mathbf{h}^{\delta}(x)=h\min(1,|x|^{2}/|b(t,x,\mu)|^2)$.
-Fig \ref{fig:Simulation_Nn}(a) shows the weak error of the Taming method to roughly be $1/2$ with other methods being 1.0.
-Fig \ref{fig:Simulation_Nn}(b) shows the strong error of all the methods to roughly be $1/2$ and again the taming method's error is one order of magnitude higher than the others.
-Fig \ref{fig:Simulation_Nn}(c) shows the split-step method taking similar computation time as the taming method and half the time of the adaptive method.
-The implementation in parallel decreased the runtime of all schemes to nearly $25\%$ of their non-parallel implementation runtimes when using 4 cores.
+For the simulation, we take $N=1000$, $T=2$, the time step is taken from $h\in \{ 10^{-4},2\times10^{-4}, 5\times10^{-4}, 10^{-3},\dots, 10^{-1} \}$ and the true solution is calculated with $h=10^{-5}$.
+Taming is implemented with $\alpha=1/2$ and Adaptive with $\mathbf{h}^{\delta}(x)=h\min(1,|x|^{2}/|b(t,x,\mu)|^2)$.
+Fig \ref{fig:Simulation_Nn}(a) shows the weak error rate of Taming to roughly be $1/2$ with other methods being 1.0 (implementing Taming with $\alpha=1$ yields a weak convergence rate of order $1.0$, we do not present the result).
+Fig \ref{fig:Simulation_Nn}(b) shows the strong error rate of all the methods to roughly be $1/2$, the error of SSM is an order of magnitude lower than the others. { Fig \ref{fig:Simulation_Nn}(c) shows that, to reach the same strong error level Taming takes nearly $80$-times more time than SSM; Adaptive takes nearly $10$-times more time than SSM. }